PrasadShirude/Hakerrank/README.md

 # Hakerrank
-This repo comtains the problem statements solved on hackerrank
+This repo contains the problem statements solved on hackerrank